decentraland/documentation/content/creator/quests/client.md

 })
 ```

-What does the above code do?
-It creates a Quest HUD object, and automatically renders the UI when detect that a Quest is being played, by starting it off or by receiving Quest progress update.
+The above code creates a Quest HUD object.
+This object automatically renders the UI.

-`questHud.upsert` function, receives a QuestInstace object and creates an SDK entity wit its data to be used by a ReactECS component.
-This component will be rendered in the scene, and will display the Quest progress: steps and tasks completed or not.
+When the quest is stated or it receives any player progress update, the `questHud.upsert` function is called to updates this UI.
+This function receives a `QuestInstace` object.
+It creates an SDK entity with this data to be used by a ReactECS UI component.
+This component is rendered in the scene UI, displaying the Quest progress, including which steps and tasks are completed or not.
 Under the hood, this function is calling `ReactEcsRenderer.setUiRenderer` from `@dcl/sdk/react-ecs` library.

+You are also free to use the SDK to create your own custom UI to display quest progress based on this same information.
+See ({{< ref "/content/creator/sdk7/2d-ui/onscreen-ui.md" >}}) for guidance about how to do this.